spitzc32/spitzc32/README.md

 - 📫 How to reach me **jayragaile@gmail.com**

-- ⚡ Fun facts **I like to travel and learn new languages.
-I am currently improving my proficiency in German.
-I'm also an avid photographer.
-Lastly, I play tennis to stay fit (I'm a huge Rafa fan!).**
+- ⚡ Fun facts **I love to read and learn new languages.
+I am currently improving my proficiency in French.
+I like water based painting and doing stuff tha t keeps me calm.**